HussainAther/philosophy/neuro/comptheory.md

 The brain-computer analogy presents a problem of complexity that we know we have in the brain as that relates to organization of a computer.
 The semantic, syntactic, and mechanistic levels introduce issues with the level of the algorithm and the structural implementation of those features.
-Neurobiological theory challenges the way of specifiying the organizational description.
+Neurobiological theory challenges the way of specifying the organizational description.
 The levels of membrane, cell, synapse, cell assembly, circuit, and behavior can be argued as levels, but even within them we have different partitions of the levels of themselves.
 We can also determine levels by the research methods such as how through learning and memory we can take a cellular approach to show modifications in presynaptic neurotransmitter releases in habituation.
 Which level is functional and which level is structural